 - CON: Lack of public transport outside the cities

 The public transport in rural areas is less developed than in the cities.
 If expats live outside of cities, it may be useful to drive.
-Expats must be sure to carry the appropriate documentation with them when driving in Russia, including an international driver’s licence, passport, visa and migration card.
+Expats should be sure to carry the appropriate documentation with them when driving in Russia, including an international driving licence, passport, visa and migration card.

 ►Take a look at the Moving to Russia page for a general overview of expat life in Russia.